Skip Navigation Links Home Study at UCOLFund your studyMāori and Pasifika Trades Training

 • Hihiri (Motivation) - Why am I doing this?
 What are my short and long-term goals?

-• Tautoko (Support) - Who are my support networks and how will I use them?
+• Tautoko (Support) - Who are my support networks, and how will I use them?
 What extra support might I need?

 • Pūkenga ako (Study skills) - How will I plan my study?
 Do I need help with this?

 • Wā (Time) - Do I know how to manage my time effectively?
-What other commitments do I have that may impact on my study?
+What other commitments do I have that may impact my study?

 • Pūtea (Money) - Do I have financial support while I study?
 Do I know how to apply for allowances through StudyLink?
 What are my requirements if I am on a WINZ benefit?
 Do I have a current bank account?